Documentation Debt

 Atlassian’s 2024 research found 97% of developers lose significant time to inefficiencies, with insufficient documentation consistently named as a root cause.
 The State of Docs 2026 survey of over 1,100 documentation professionals found 30% cite keeping docs in sync as their single biggest workflow challenge — nearly double the runner-up — and 21% have no formal process for keeping docs current at all.
 These aren’t isolated complaints — they’re the recurring tax of accumulated documentation debt.

 The instinct is to schedule a documentation sprint and pay the debt down.
 It rarely works.
 By the time the sprint ships, new code has shipped too, and the debt is back.
-The structural fix is to eliminate the manual write-and-maintain loop entirely: derive documentation from code, so debt can't accumulate in the first place.
+The structural fix is to stop maintaining a parallel artefact at all: product observability reads what the code does and shows it directly, so debt can't accumulate in the first place.

 Related terms